MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-storyline-viva.md

 2. Users see a new “storylines” page from which they can access a personalized feed of content posted to storyline, or toggle to a focused feed that includes only storyline content from the people the user has followed.

 ## Configuration quick start guide
 Configuration and management of storyline is straightforward.
-Yammer Network and Verified admins can manage storyline for their organizations by clicking the “Manage storyline” link that is behind the gear icon on Yammer.com, and behind the ellipsis in the global header for the Viva Engage app.
+Yammer Network and Verified admins can manage storyline for their organizations by selecting the **Manage storyline** link that is behind the gear icon on Yammer.com, and behind the ellipsis in the global header for the Viva Engage app.

 ## Enabling storyline
 Once you have entered the Manage storyline screen, you will see the toggle which controls the availability of storyline within your organization.
 When you enable storyline in your organization, it becomes available to all internal users who have access to Yammer and Viva Engage.
 All internal users will have their own storyline feed on their profile pages and will be able to see, react, and respond to others’ storyline posts.
 Guests won't have their own storyline, and won't be able to see or engage with storyline content from your internal users who do.